fogarty-ben/QuantReg.jl/docs/src/example.md

 There are a number of other values that can be accessed via the fields of the `QuantRegFit` object stored at `models[0.5].fit`.
 For a full list, see the [QuantRegFit](@ref) section.

-Similarly, we could access the column vector of standard errors direction as follows:
+Similarly, we could access the column vector of standard errors seen above as follows:

 ```
 julia> models[0.5].inf.σ